alexgoller/illumio-pretty-cool-events/README.md

 * PCEJira    - open a ticket in a jira project (especially useful for provisioning changes quickly)
 * PCETeams   - create a message via Teams Connectorcard
 * PCEServiceNow - create an incident in the ServiceNow incident table
+* PCEPagerDuty - creates an incident in PagerDuty

 ## PCEStdout